ukgov-equality-hub/smc-son/son/content/mobility_outcomes.md

 # Mobility outcomes
 Mobility outcomes look at people's occupations, educational levels and housing situations, typically in their 40s and 50s.

-<strong>We have not updated our mobility outcomes for 2024.</strong> This is because much of the source data is not frequently updated.
+<strong>We have not updated our mobility outcomes for State of the Nation 2024.</strong> This is because much of the source data is not frequently updated.
 In addition, we do not expect mobility outcomes to change significantly year on year, because they measure longer-term outcomes that take a while to change.

 ## Highlighted content
 <div class="grid grid3 grid-domain">